Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Recent inflation data shows signs of cooling, diminishing the need for aggressive rate hikes
+- Recent inflation data shows signs of moderation.

-- Market reactions to economic data releases and adjustments in trading volume
+- Market reactions to economic data releases.

 Ready to trade this market?